nikhil-paramane/linked-list-of-linked-lists/README.md

 # linked list-of-linked lists
-A Menu driven C program
+A Menu driven C program </br>
-linked list which maintains n number of linked lists
+linked list which maintains n number of linked lists</br>
-A main linkled list whose each node stores an address to start of independent linked list.
+A main linkled list whose each node stores an address to start of independent linked list.</br>
 Every linked list is a <b> Singly Linked List </b>
 Functions on linklists:</br>
   	1:Create Linked List</br>